-Brian James Myer returns to OSJ during the 2016-17 season as a principal artist in the resident company, appearing as Figaro (Rossini’s The Barber of Seville), Ponchel (Kevin Put’s Silent Night), and Schaunard (Puccini’s La bohème).
-Roles performed previously with OSJ include Angelotti (Puccini’s Tosca), Alessandro/Enrico in the world premiere of Mark Weiser’s Where Angels Fear to Tread and 2nd Priest in Mozart’s The Magic Flute.
-Mr. Myer made his company debut with OSJ during the 2013-14 season, performing the role of Masetto in Mozart’s Don Giovanni.
+Former resident Brian James Myer returns in the 2019-20 season, appearing as Dr. Falke in Strauss’s Die Fldermaus.
+Most recently, Mr. Myer performed the role of the Minister in OSJ’s North American premiere of Alma Deutscher’s Cinderella in 2017-18.
+While a member of the resident company, Mr. Myer appeared as Schaunard in Puccini’s La bohème, Ponchel in Puts and Campbell’s Silent Night, and Figaro in Rossini’s The Barber of Seville.
+Other OSJ roles include Angelotti in Puccini’s Tosca, Alessandro/Enrico in the world premiere of Weiser’s Where Angels Fear to Tread and 2nd Armored Man in Mozart’s The Magic Flute.
+He made his company debut during the 2013-14 season, performing the role of Masetto in Mozart’s Don Giovanni.

-Mr. Myer’s awards and achievements consist of first place prizes in the National Association of Teachers of Singing competitions in both Nevada and Ohio.
-He received two young artist encouragement awards from Chautauqua Opera and is a recipient of the Albert Rees Davis Scholarship from The Singers Club of Cleveland.
-He was also a regional finalist in the NATS Artist Award (Cal-Western Region) and a semifinalist in the American Institute of Musical Studies Meistersinger competition.
+Awards and accolades received include two young artist encouragement awards from Chautauqua Opera, first place prizes in the National Association of Teachers of Singing (NATS) competitions in both Ohio and his native Nevada, and the Albert Rees Davis Scholarship from the Singers Club of Cleveland.
+He was also a regional finalist in the NATS Artist Award Competition (Cal-Western Region) and a semifinalist in the Meistersinger Competition of the American Institute of Musical Studies (AIMS Graz).

-As a supporter of music education, Mr. Myer has participated in outreach programs with the Palm Springs Opera Guild and Chautauqua Opera.
-He holds bachelor’s degrees in music education and romance languages from UNLV and a master’s degree in vocal performance from the Cleveland Institute of Music.
-An active composer, Mr. Myer also has a published choral octavo by Santa Barbara Music.
+As a staunch advocate of music education, Mr. Myer has participated in outreach programs with the Palm Springs Opera Guild and Chautauqua Opera.
+He holds Bachelor’s degrees in Music Education and Romance Languages from University of Nevada Las Vegas and a Master’s degree in Vocal Performance from the Cleveland Institute of Music.
+An active composer, Mr. Myer’s choral octavo “Go, Lovely Rose”, a setting of the poem of Edmund Waller, is published by Santa Barbara Music.

-Please visit Mr. Myer’s website for additional information.
+Please visit Mr. Myer’s website for a complete bio.